Female Packing List for China in Summer: June, July, August

 - Note: Portable chargers will get confiscated on flights here (you may be fine flying in though).
 I’d suggest buying a cheap one and testing your luck coming in (should be fine), but expect it to be confiscated the next time you hop onto a flight.
 However as long as you get it into the country it will be helpful to charge your electronics on the go.
 Worst case scenario you spend $10 and it gets taken off you (there are no other consequences).

-- Ofcourse you’ll need to pack a plug adapter for China.
+- Ofcourse you’ll need to pack an international plug adapter for China to charge your devices.

 - Phone charger + phone